 The End of Death

-[Photo by Georg Arthur Pflueger on Unsplash]
+[Photo by Richard Bell on Unsplash]

 If Christ is proclaimed that he has been raised from among the dead, how say some of you there is no resurrection of the dead?” – (1 Corinthians 15:12).

-Paul argues that “all will be made alive, but each in his own rank” or “order.”
+Paul then argues that “all will be made alive, but each in his own rank” or “order.”
 Jesus was the “first fruits” - He rose first - The rest will follow “at his arrival.”
 That event will constitute “the END when he delivers up the Kingdom to God and brings to nothing all rule, authority, and power.”

 Thus, the raising of the dead began with Jesus, the “firstborn of the dead,” and at his “arrival,” this process will be consummated - (1 Corinthians 15:23).